 Strange Arts & Visual Delights

-In this workweek that ends on Friday with Veterans Day, each day I am going to post a poem or two from the war, beginning today with poems written in 1914, and ending in poems written in 1918.
+For five days beginning today, I am going to post a poem or two from the Great War, beginning with poems written in 1914, and ending in poems written in 1918.
 I’ll also add some other items, including contemporary journal entries.

 Today’s first poem is by Akhmatova.

 by Anna Akhmatova

 We aged a hundred years and this descended

 In just one hour, as at a stroke.